shyama7004/Multi-camera-calibration-test/README.md

 ### 2. Configure and Run the Tool

 - **Dataset:**
-  Select a sample YAML configuration file from my  curated dataset availabe on kaahhle.
+  Select a sample YAML configuration file from my  curated dataset availabe on [kaggle]().
 This file should specify the image paths and calibration settings.

 - **Update YAML File:**
-  Edit the sample YAML file availabe for each fiducial pattern present inside my kaggle dataset to update image paths according to your environment.
-You can use any sample YAML provided in the dataset.
+  Use the provided sample YAML configuration file from my [Kaggle dataset]().
+This YAML file specifies the image paths and calibration settings for each fiducial pattern.
+You can also update the YAML file to point to any additional public datasets you prefer.

 > Note: Due to time constraints, the fisheye implementation is not available yet.
 This project is in its initial stage and will be refined as development continues.